-- 46. Continued industry developments allow a regulated institution to more easily move data management responsibilities to service providers or other entities within a group (both on- and offshore).
-This increases the risk that data life-cycle controls may be inadequate, with problems potentially magnified when offshoring is involved.
-The possible causes of this increased risk include control framework variations, lack of proximity, reduced corporate allegiance, geopolitical risks and jurisdictional-specific requirements. - 47.
-APRA expects a regulated institution to apply a cautious and measured approach when considering retaining data outside the jurisdiction it pertains to.
-It is important that a regulated institution is fully aware of the risks involved and makes a conscious and informed decision as to whether the additional risks are within its risk-appetite.
+- 47. Continued industry developments allow a regulated entity to more easily move data management responsibilities to service providers or other entities within a group (both on- and offshore).
+This increases the risk that data lifecycle controls may be inadequate, with problems potentially magnified when offshoring is involved.
+The possible causes of this increased risk include control framework variations, lack of proximity, reduced corporate allegiance, geopolitical risks and jurisdictional-specific requirements. - 48.
+APRA expects a regulated entity to apply a cautious and measured approach when considering retaining data outside the jurisdiction it pertains to.
+It is important that a regulated entity is fully aware of the risks involved and makes a conscious and informed decision as to whether the additional risks are within its risk appetite. - 15 For further details, refer to PPG 234.